Graduate Programs Overview

 Cell Pathology (VPAT8020) or equivalent course as decided by Advisory Committee, and 2 research presentations (VPAT 8140).

 Students interested in the MS or a combined pathology residency/MS program should apply to the CVM-wide master’s degree program.
+A non-thesis MS degree is also available.
+For more information, please see the CBS website HERE.

 Students must complete a minimum of 3 full years of study beyond the bachelor’s degree and have a Program of Study approved by the student's Advisory Committee consisting of a minimum of 30 hours of course work, 3 hours of which must be dissertation writing (VPAT 9300), 16 or more hours of 8000- and 9000-level courses in addition to research, dissertation writing, and directed study.
 Students must maintain a ‘B’ average (3.0), and no grade below ‘C’ can appear on the Program of Study.
 Students also have to pass written and oral preliminary exams, get approval of their dissertation prospectus, write and defend a dissertation, wherein they present the results of their research project.